rapidsai/docs/maintainers/forward-merger.md

 ## Overview

-The forward mergers are automated pull requests to merge a branch in burndown into the `main` default development branch, such as merging `release/25.12` into `main`.
+The forward mergers are automated pull requests to merge a branch in burndown into the default development branch, such as merging `release/25.12` into `main`.
 This ensures all changes to the current release during burndown are reflected in the next version.

 Forward merging is implemented with the [ops-bot](https://github.com/rapidsai/ops-bot) forward-merger plugin.
 The plugin is activated for a repository by adding `forward_merger: true` to `.github/ops-bot.yaml`.